A COLLECTION OF INTERESTING & USEFUL

 The Cider Orchard Year

-The orchard year is a wonderful trip watching the seasons come and go.
+Watching the changes in the orchard thoughout year is a wonderful trip as the seasons come and go.
 Where does it start?
-With the domant bare trees. the blossom in Spring.
+With the dormant bare trees?
+The blossom in Spring?
 The fruitlets forming.
 The harvest of the apples.
-The processing of the apples or the fermenting of the juice into cider.
-The long slow maturation of the...
+And then the cycle continues again.
+A circle without end.
+Or perhaps the p...

 Read more